Trading 212 Pies Explained: How Automated Portfolio Investing Actually Works

 Creating a pie starts with selecting your investments from Trading 212's universe of over 13,000 stocks and ETFs.
 You can build from scratch, copy a ready-made "Model Pie" from professional managers like BlackRock, or browse community-created pies in their public library.

 For each security you add, you set a target allocation percentage.
 The platform enforces that all percentages total exactly 100%, preventing mathematical errors that could throw off your strategy.
+Recent updates reduced minimum slice weights to 0.1%, meaning you can hold up to 50 securities with highly granular allocations.
 Once your pie is configured, the AutoInvest feature handles the rest.

 When you deposit money into a pie, Trading 212's algorithm automatically distributes it across your holdings to maintain target weights.
 If Apple makes up 10% of your pie but only represents 8% of your current value due to underperformance, new investments will favor Apple until it reaches the 10% target again.